nus-cs2103-AY2122S1/ip/docs/README.md

 - User's list **after** task 1 is deleted:
  1. \[E\]\[ \] rehearsal (at: 12)

 Note: Task number is given according to the order in which a task is added into the todo list.
-A user can check the task number of a task by viewing the whole todo list with `/list`.
+A user can check the task number of a task by viewing the whole todo list with `list`.

 ### Finding a Task